digital-archives/HISTGA1011/slides/week_05_slide_deck.md

 ---

 ## Definition
-# NAND (Not AND)
+# Solid State Drive (SSD)

-A **Solid-State Drive (SSD)** is a high-speed storage device that uses NAND (stands for "Not AND") "flash" memory to store data.
+A **solid-state drive (SSD)** is a high-speed storage device that uses flash memory to store data, rather than spinning magnetic disks like a traditional hard disk drive (HDD).
+SSDs have no moving parts, which makes them faster, more durable, and energy-efficient compared to HDDs.

-SSDs store data in **charge trap flash memory cells**, sometimes called wafers, which retain electrical charges to represent binary data (0s and 1s).
-Unlike mechanical HDDs, SSDs have no moving parts.

 ---